An organization’s ability to rapidly, efficiently, and effectively adapt to change.

 A diagram that visually describes the process flow, from the initial trigger through to completion.

-A framework that provides a holistic overview of the organisation’s processes and how the different processes link together to create value for the customer.
+A framework that provides a holistic overview of the organization’s processes and how the different processes link together to create value for the customer.

-What a customer purchases from an organisation.
+What a customer purchases from an organization.
 This can include physical goods, intangible ones such as services, or a combination of both.

 A quantitative method, using weighted criteria, to rank multi-dimensional options against each other, which minimises subjectivity.
 It can be used to help make design or investment decisions.

 An attribute or property that something has when it is “fit for purpose”.
-As this can be considered subjective, for the avoidance of doubt, it ultimate judge of this is the customer.
+As this can be considered subjective, for the avoidance of doubt, the ultimate judge of this is the customer.

-The differentiating value the organisation’s products and services offer to customers.
+The differentiating value the organization’s products and services offer to customers.